 Adjust your science hat, here we go.

-The Physiological state is the state in which we are calm and at rest.
+The parasympathetic state is the state in which we are calm and at rest.
 In this state is when we digest the nutrients from our food.
 Our bodies go into full recovery mode in this state.

 Sympathetic state is our fight or flight responses.
 This is the state in which our body is in stress mode.
 Keep in mind that not all stress is bad (more on that in a minute) but it’s when we stay in the sympathetic state that is can cause the issue.